pocco81/true-zen.nvim/README.md

 - The right to modify and distribute copies of new versions of the software

 For more convoluted language, see the [LICENSE file](https://github.com/Pocco81/TrueZen.nvim/blob/main/README.md).

-# ✋ Do you...

-- Have a question?
-Start a [discussion](https://github.com/Pocco81/TrueZen.nvim/discussions).
-- Have a problem?
-Make an [issue](https://github.com/Pocco81/TrueZen.nvim/issues).
-Remember to include an appropriate label.
-- Hava an idea?
-Create a [pull request](https://github.com/Pocco81/TrueZen.nvim/pulls).

 # 📋 TO-DO